-Microsoft also collects data to improve the language recognition and suggestions of apps and services by default.
-However, if you don’t want the company collecting your inking and typing data when you use Windows Ink, you can now disable this option turning off the new Improve inking & typing recognition toggle switch.
+Microsoft also collects typing data to improve next word prediction, spelling collection, and auto correction.
+However, if you don’t want the company collecting your typing data, you can now disable this option turning off the new Improve inking & typing recognition toggle switch.

-The Activity history page is new to Windows 10 Redstone 4, and it’s the place to configure most of the options for Timeline.
+The Activity history page is new to Windows 10 April 2018 Update, and it’s the place to configure most of the options for Timeline.
 The page includes options to filter account activities in your timeline.
 You can prevent Windows from collecting activities on your device or syncing your activities to the cloud.
 And if something isn’t working correctly or you want to remove all the current activities, there’s a button to clear your activity history.

 It’s worth noting that new users will have the “Let Windows sync my activities from this PC to the cloud” option cleared by default.
 If you don’t enable this option, you’ll only see four days of activities in your timeline — rather than 30 days.

 Additional Privacy settings

 The Privacy section in the Settings app divides settings into two groups called “Windows permissions” and “App permissions.”